TheDreamLabUK/logseqSpringThing/README.md

 ```

 #### Layout Management
-The overall layout is a fixed two-pane structure within `LowerControlPanel.tsx`.
+The overall layout is a fixed two-pane structure managed by `TwoPaneLayout.tsx`.
 Individual `SettingsSection` components can be detached, and their position is managed by `react-draggable` locally.
 There isn't a global `LayoutConfig` prop managing all detachable panel positions in the way the conceptual interface suggested.
-User preferences for advanced settings visibility are handled by `ControlPanelProvider` and `useControlPanelContext`.
+User preferences for advanced settings visibility are handled by `control-panel-context.tsx` and `useControlPanelContext`.

 #### Performance Optimisations
 - **Debounced Updates**: `SettingControlComponent.tsx` uses `onBlur` or Enter key for text/number inputs, which acts as a form of debouncing for settings changes that might trigger expensive re-renders or API calls.